Enterprise Security Whitepaper

 SEC_DEGRADED3 consecutive verification failuresHigh-entropy recovery state, restricted operation

 The SEC_DEGRADED state is the terminal protection: after three consecutive verification failures, the library assumes the trust chain has been compromised.
-Staggered delays with randomized jitter (50-100ms) prevent timing-based attacks against the recovery mechanism.
-License validation responses are cached with a 7-day hard maximum staleness, ensuring that even in prolonged network partition scenarios, the library will not operate on arbitrarily stale authorization.
+The system utilizes Asynchronous Timing Decorrelation to isolate the system's internal security state from observable external latency patterns, preventing timing-based attacks against the recovery mechanism.
+License validation employs adaptive timeout management—a wider initial window accommodates distributed infrastructure variability, while subsequent validations use a tighter heartbeat to maintain authorization freshness.
+Responses are cached with a hard maximum staleness threshold, ensuring that even in prolonged network partition scenarios, the library will not operate on arbitrarily stale authorization.

 V. The Dumb Pipe Guarantee